Mr-MK-dev/MySql/README.md

 # MySql

-## If you want to deepen yout knowledge of SQL
+## If you want to get deepen your knowledge of SQL
 ### Check my repository, don't waste time